IncompleteAtom786/IncompleteAtom786/README.md

 <h1 align="left">Hi 👋, I'm Taher H. K.</h1>
-<h3 align="left">, a passionate web developer with a knack for crafting elegant and efficient web applications.
+<h3 align="left">A passionate web developer with a knack for crafting elegant and efficient web applications.
 When I'm not building cool websites and applications, you can find me sharpening my coding skills through competitive programming.
 I thrive on solving complex problems and love the challenge of optimizing algorithms for speed and efficiency.

 Feel free to explore my projects, where you'll find a blend of web development prowess and algorithmic creativity.
 Let's connect and innovate together!

 Happy coding! 🚀</h3>

-- 🌱 I’m currently learning *Flutter & Dart*
+- 🌱 I’m currently learning *React & AWS*

-- 🤝 I’m looking for help with *Flutter Developer*
+- 🤝 I’m looking for help with *Web Developer*

-- 👨‍💻 All of my projects are available at [)
+- 👨‍💻 All of my projects are available at (https://leetcode.com/u/incompleteAtom786/)

-- 💬 Ask me about *Flutter & CP*
+- 💬 Ask me about *Web Dev & CP*

 </p>